rahul235/Data-2-Decision/_pages/julia.md

 ![image](/assets/images/Julia_Add.png)

-Let the installation finishYou are ready to work with Julia!!!
+Let the installation finish and you are ready to work with Julia!!!
 Launch Jupyter Notebook and open the Julia Kernel.
 Platform specific issues can be accessed from [here](https://julialang.org/downloads/platform/).
 Participants are expected to resolve any installation issues of the software prior to the commencement of the session.

 ### Repository
 The link to the repositories are here: not updated yet.